15 Christmas things to do in New York City

 If you are an inveterate chocoholic, you're sure to feel like you're in seventh heaven in places as fabulous as:

-• The Chocolate Room: Located in Brooklyn, this is a coffee shop entirely dedicated to chocolate.
+- The Chocolate Room: Located in Brooklyn, where you can comfortably reach with the bus tour, this is a coffee shop entirely dedicated to chocolate.
 I recommend ordering the classic hot chocolate with a spicy touch and accompany it with a slice of cake.

-• Little Spain Market: If you feel like trying a cup of Spanish-style chocolate (a little thicker than the rest) along with some delicious churros, I advise you to go to this market located in the trendy neighborhood of Hudson Yards.
+- Little Spain Market: If you feel like trying a cup of Spanish-style chocolate (a little thicker than the rest) along with some delicious churros, I recommend going to this market located in the trendy neighborhood of Hudson Yards, where you can enjoy a tour of Hudson Yards and The High Line in New York.

-If you are lucky enough to spend Christmas Eve in New York, one of the most endearing plans you can't miss is to sing Christmas carols next to the famous Washington Square Arch.
+If you are lucky enough to spend Christmas Eve in New York, one of the most endearing plans you can't miss on Christmas Eve is to sing Christmas carols by the famous Washington Square Arch.
+If you want to get there comfortably, you can book the New York sightseeing bus with free stops.

-If you don't know the words to the carols, don't worry, because the organizers provide songbooks for anyone who needs them.
-Just remember to bring your Christmas spirit, your best Santa beanie and... sing along!
+If you don't know the words to the carols, don't worry, because the organizers provide songbooks to anyone who needs them.
+Just remember to bring your Christmas spirit, your best Santa hat and... let's sing!